Harsh4114/GitMob---Flutter-App/README.md

 2. **Sign Up or Log In**: Create a new account or log in with your existing credentials to access GitMob's features.
 3. **Explore and Share**: Explore the app's features, start sharing your code, or join existing projects to collaborate with others.

-## Support and Feedback

-If you encounter any issues or have any feedback or suggestions for improving GitMob, we'd love to hear from you!
-You can reach out to us via email at support@gitmob.com or through our in-app feedback system.

 ## Contributing

 GitMob is an open-source project, and we welcome contributions from the community.
-If you're interested in contributing to GitMob, please check out our [GitHub repository](https://github.com/Harsh4114/GitMob---Flutter-App/blob/master/README.md) for more information on how to get started.
+If you're interested in contributing to GitMob, please check out our [GitHub repository](https://github.com/Harsh4114/GitMob---Flutter-App/tree/master) for more information on how to get started.

 ## Disclaimer